 - Salt and pepper to season

-Add around 3 tbsp of olive to a large frying pan under a medium heat.Cut the chicken breasts up into rough medium sized chunks and add to a bowl with 2 tbsp of flour, salt and pepper.
+- Add around 3 tablespoon of olive to a large frying pan under a medium heat.Cut the chicken breasts up into rough medium sized chunks and add to a bowl with 2 tablespoon of flour, salt and pepper.
 Toss the chicken so it's coated in the flour then add to the pan (dusting off any excess flour).
 Brown the chicken on all sides for a couple minutes then remove onto a plate, set aside.

 - Add another tablespoon of olive oil to the same pan.
 Finley chop the onion and add to the pan.
 Finely slice the mushrooms and add those to the pan after a minute.
 Lightly fry the mushrooms and onions for 2 minutes then add the chopped garlic.
 Stir everything together for another minute.

 - Add the white wine to the pan and let reduce by half then add the stock cube and water.
 Add the chicken back to the pan and stir occasionally until the sauce is starting to thicken.